gagan-gv/R-Notes-For-DS-ML/README.md

 ## What is Data Science(DS)?
 - **Data Science is the art of discovering insights, trends and patterns from raw data.**

+## Basic points
+- <- or = can be used as assignment operator
+- '#' (without quotes) is used for comments
+- to check a documentation of any predefined function one can use ? before the function name for e.g., ?mean() or dataset or packages
+- To check long-form documentation use vignette()
+- R doesn't follow similar index conventions of other languages as the index value starts from 1 in R not 0 thus making it more real world application.
+- R commonly uses . notation for naming functions but tidyverse package uses _ notation for naming functions

 ## Index to follow
 1. Data Types
    1. <a href="https://github.com/gagan-gv/R-Notes-For-ML/blob/main/Data%20Types/1.BasicDataTypes.md">Basic Data Types</a>